-These factors may lead to memory failure and/or the child being left in a parked vehicle at an unintended location.
+These factors may lead to memory failure and/or the child being left in a parked vehicle.
 These factors put CLIV at a higher risk of PVH.

 Question 2 – Categories of Vehicles in Which PVH Predominantly Occurs

 The categories of vehicles that PVH occurs in include vehicles of category M1, 1-1, M2, M3 and 1-2.
 We consider these categories, but each country uses these categories of vehicles differently.
 Some of these vehicles are often used as school buses, or for other transport of children.